What is a Hook?

 Note that Internal Events will depend on the plugins available for your Countly Edition.

 These internal events could be like:

 It is important to note that /userprofile/update will also get triggered when a new user created will output updated user properties.
 The old user profile can also be added in order to allow Hook consumers to do a comparison.

 After defining the trigger, the next step is to select the Action.
 You can select one of these two options:

 - Send an email: This action enables you to send an internal email with data from the trigger, which can be formatted as a nested list for displaying JSON objects.

-It is possible to add more than one action for a selected trigger on a Hook.
-Use the “+ Add action” button to add a new action.
+It is possible to add more than one action for a selected trigger on a hook by using the

-You can use the Hooks table to get an overview of created Hooks.
-If you want to disable any Hook, please use the toggle on the Status column.
-Also, you can edit or delete your hooks by clicking the 3-dot overflow menu on the right side of the Hook rows, and by clicking edit or delete buttons.
+You can use the Hooks table to get an overview of created hooks.
+If you want to disable any hook, use the toggle button on the Status column.
+Also, you can edit or delete your hooks by clicking the 3-dot overflow menu on the right side of the Hook rows, and by clicking